 Loneliness and an inner life came naturally to a boy who lost first his father and then his home, who learned quickly but attained language slowly.
 Arrogance and despair came naturally, too, in equal measures.
 He tried suicide as early as his Boston days, but on throwing himself in the Charles he changed his mind and confidently swam home.
 He bossed his students around so much that he finished their paintings for them.
 "I'm afraid I still thought of him," Rothko said, "as my class monitor."

 Herrera encompasses it all with vigor.
 She does not have in mind a revisionist biography after Nouritza Matossian's Black Angel.
 She simply tells a good story.
 Her heritage makes her attuned to both Mougoush's fears and Gorky's magnetism.
 If this be feminist history, albeit very mildly, she makes the most of it.
-If Gorky felt the loss of a father, a homeland, a mother, two wives, his health, and the body of his work, the biography sees how much that left him to create anew.
+If Gorky felt the loss of a father, a homeland, a mother, two wives, his health, his children, and the body of his work, the biography sees how much that left him to create anew.

 However, a focus on Gorky's uniqueness has its drawbacks.
 The theme's ambivalence about past and present sneaks into the narrative as well.
 For one thing, the biography offers little insight into other artists outside the Surrealist circle.
 One would never know about the controversies behind Greenberg's advocacy, the atmosphere of downtown studios, and the careers of others becoming prominent only in the late 1940s.
 Even such close acquaintances as de Kooning and Rothko the perpetual student have walk-on parts.
 Pollock and Lee Krasner appear only as rivals who pretty much missed the point.